mindolph/Mindolph/code/README.md

     git clone https://github.com/mindolph/Mindolph.git
     ```

-    Use your favorite IDE to create a new project in the folder `Mindolph/code`. after compiling is completed, launch the application by executing main method in class `com.mindolph.fx.Launcher`.
+    Use your favorite IDE to create a new project in the folder `Mindolph/code`. after compiling is completed, launch the application by executing the main method in class `com.mindolph.fx.Launcher`.

 ### How to build an executable fat jar file